ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 In the postprocessing rules, there are several places where we'd like to rescale probabilities of a regimen category or a set of regimen categories to match some target probability.
 However, we only want to match the target value **at the population level**, without eliminating the individual variation in that probability.
-In other words, we want to rescale so that if there were a large enough population of simulants, they would transition to the category or categories with the target probability, but we also want the ratios of the probabilities between simulants to be unchanged by this rescaling.
+In other words, we want to rescale so that if there were a large enough population of simulants, they would transition to the category or categories with the target probability, but we also want the ratios of each probability *between* simulants to be unchanged by this rescaling.
 In the actual simulation, this "large population" is hypothetical, because for any specific line number on a specific timestep, the population will be small, and covariate distributions will be unstable from timestep to timestep.
 This means that we cannot directly observe the population-level probabilities.